-Gerald McCarthy, executive director of the Virginia Environmental Endowment was recognized for his leadership in fostering mediation and protecting Virginia’s environment (the picture to the left shows Mr. McCarthy receiving the award from IEN Director Frank Dukes, November 2004).
+Gerald McCarthy, executive director of the Virginia Environmental Endowment was recognized for his leadership in fostering mediation and protecting Virginia’s environment.

 In honor of McCarthy’s contributions, the University of Virginia’s Institute for Environmental Negotiation has established the Gerald P. McCarthy Award for Leadership in Environmental Conflict Resolution.
 The award, which will be given annually, will recognize an outstanding leader in the effort to protect Virginia’s environment.